Virgin Galactic launches rocketplane on first commercial sub-orbital flight to space

 Along the way, veteran pilot Mike Masucci and rookie co-pilot Nicola Pecile "feathered" the ship's wings, folding the swept-back wing-tip fins up about 60 degrees in a unique procedure invented by legendary aircraft designer Burt Rutan to minimize heating and speeds during re-entry.

-In the meantime, Italian Air Force Col. Walter Villadei, Lt.
-Col. Angelo Landolfi and Pantaleone Carlucci, representing Italy's National Research Council, began carrying out or monitoring 13 experiments designed to collect data about the effects of weightlessness on themselves and a variety of technological processes.
+In the meantime, Villadei, Carlucci and Italian Air Force Lt.
+Col. Angelo Landolfi began carrying out or monitoring 13 experiments designed to collect data about the effects of weightlessness on themselves and a variety of technological processes.

 Amid switch throws and experiment activations, Villadei took a moment to unfurl an Italian flag as he floated above his crewmates.

-The researchers were assisted by Colin Bennett, Virgin Galactic's chief astronaut trainer.
+The researchers were assisted by Colin Bennett, a Virgin Galactic astronaut trainer.
 It was the company's sixth piloted sub-orbital space flight and the first to carry paying customers, a milestone that has taken the company more than a decade longer than expected to achieve.

+"Che volo fantastico (what a fantastic flight)!"
+Branson tweeted.
+"An historic moment - @virgingalactic's first commercial spaceflight completed.
+Ben fatto (well done)."

 As with all such sub-orbital flights, the crew only had about three minutes of weightlessness as the ship arced over the top of its trajectory and began falling back to Earth, weightlessness giving way to increasing "G" loads as the vehicle rapidly slowed during re-entry.